HughParsonage/ozTaxData/README.md

 # Australian Tax Data

-This R package contains the `sample_12_13` dataset.
-This is a cleaned version of the 2012-13 two per cent sample of Australian tax return data.
+This R package contains documented and cleaned versions of the 2012-13 and 2013-14 ATO 2 per cent sample files.

-See [the ATO website](https://www.ato.gov.au/About-ATO/Research-and-statistics/In-detail/Tax-statistics/Taxation-statistics-2012-13/?anchor=IndSampleFile#IndSampleFile) for further information.
+See [the ATO website](https://www.ato.gov.au/About-ATO/Research-and-statistics/Taxation-statistics/) for further information.

 ## Installation and usage